-Periodontal chip: Infectious events (eg, abscesses, cellulitis) have been observed rarely with adjunctive chip placement post scaling and root planing; use with caution in patients with periodontal disease and concomitant diseases potentially decreasing immune status (eg, diabetes, cancer).
+• Periodontal chip: Infectious events (eg, abscesses, cellulitis) have been observed rarely with adjunctive chip placement post scaling and root planing; use with caution in patients with periodontal disease and concomitant diseases potentially decreasing immune status (eg, diabetes, cancer).
 Use in acute periodontal abscess pocket is not recommended.

 • Topical: For topical use only.
 Keep out of eyes, ears, and the mouth; if contact occurs, rinse with cold water immediately; permanent eye injury may result if agent enters and remains in the eye.
 Deafness has been reported following instillation in the middle ear through perforated ear drums.
 Avoid applying to wounds that involve more than the superficial skin layers.
 Avoid repeated use as general skin cleansing of large surfaces (unless necessary for condition).
 Not for preoperative preparation of face or head; avoid contact with meninges (do not use on lumbar puncture sites).
 Avoid applying to genital areas; generalized allergic reactions, irritation, and sensitivity have been reported.
 Solutions may be flammable (products may contain alcohol); avoid exposure to open flame and/or ignition source (eg, electrocautery) until completely dry; avoid application to hairy areas which may significantly delay drying time.
-Avoid use in children <2 months of age due to potential for increased absorption, and risk of irritation or chemical burns.
+Use with caution in children <2 months of age due to potential for increased absorption, and risk of irritation or chemical burns.
 May cause staining of fabrics (brown stain) due to a chemical reaction between chlorhexidine gluconate bound to fabric and chlorine (if sufficient chlorine is present from certain laundry detergents used during laundering process).

 • Appropriate use: Topical: When used as a topical antiseptic, improper use may lead to product contamination.
 Although infrequent, product contamination has been associated with reports of localized and systemic infections.
 To reduce the risk of infection, ensure antiseptic products are used according to the labeled instructions; avoid diluting products after opening; and apply single-use containers only one time to one patient and discard any unused solution (FDA Drug Safety Communication, 2013).

 Pregnancy Risk Factor